 Now that we’ve covered the nitty gritty stuff, let’s get down to real-life action steps that you can take to support your gut lining, your flora and their communication with the rest of the body.

-1. Add Probiotics to Your Hormone Balance Diet
+1. Add Probiotics and Prebiotics to Your Hormone Balance Diet

 - sauerkraut (must be unpasteurized in order to get the health benefits)